People

 Nicolás Brando

-He conducts research in the area of Ethics and Political and Moral Philosophy, working particularly on theories of justice, children's rights, vulnerability, and the capabilities approach.
+He is a Colombian philosopher and children's rights researcher conducting research in the areas of Ethics, Political and Moral Philosophy, working particularly on theories of justice, children's rights, vulnerability, and the capabilities approach.
+He is Co-Director of the European Children's Rights Unit (U. of Liverpool), and Secretary General for the Human Development and Capabilities Association.
 Prior to his current post, he was a Newton International Fellow at Queen’s University Belfast.
 He has published widely on the capabilities approach, theories of childhood and children’s rights, education theory, and global justice.
-He is currently working on a monograph entitled Childhood in Liberal Theory (forthcoming with Oxford University Press).
+He recently published his first monograph, Childhood in Liberal Theory (2024, Oxford University Press/British Academy, in Open-Access).

 Full Professor